odeke-em/pyFind/README.md

 regular expressions.
 For the advanced, the concept of piping is useful.

 Example usage:
 =================

+  For options do: ./pyFind.py -h or ./pyFind.py --help
+    Usage: pyFind.py [options]

+    Options:
+        -h, --help            show this help message and exit -a ACTION, --action=ACTION
+                              Action to be executed Usage: <cmd> {} <....>\;
+        -c, --colorOn         Turn off match coloring
+        -i, --ignoreCase      Turn-off case sensitive matches
+        -m MAXDEPTH, --maxDepth=MAXDEPTH
+                              Set maximum recursion depth
+        -n NEWERFILE, --newer=NEWERFILE
+                              Any paths newer than this path will be matched -o, --onlyMatches     Set whether to only print the grouped/matched regex patterns
+        -p TARGETPATH, --path=TARGETPATH
+                              Option for choosing the directory to search from -r REGEX, --regex=REGEX
+                              The regular expression expected
+        -l, --lineno          Toggle printing of line number occurances -v, --verbose         Set whether to display output.

   To find all files with a python extension in the current directory